 Try to engage in fun activities with your dog, like games, fun tricks, and general training.
 Take some time to bond with your dog.
 You may also consider letting your dog play with other dogs or go to doggie daycare.

-You are bound to want to pay more attention to your dog when he is depressed, and this is generally a good thing.
-However, try not to coddle or overly comfort your dog as this can reinforce the sad behavior.
+It's natural that you will want to pay more attention to your dog when he is depressed.
+This is not inherently bad, but do try not to coddle or overly comfort your dog.
+Too much coddling and comforting on your part may actually reinforce the sad behavior.
 It is very important to try your best to stay on schedule and stick to your normal routine.
 This can give your dog a sense of security and boost his confidence.